The Karmala Working Kelpie Stud

 The Henchmans' Jersey herd going out to feed.
 Holsteins are simply too big and heavy for mountaineering!

 Karmala Lucy(Riana GlidexKarmala Kahlua) and Karmala Gusto(Tracker GibbsxKarmala Lily) after arriving in NZ.

 Tynndyl Banjo(Karmala LandyxTynndyl Mouse)

 The pups on the left are by Tracker Gibbs from K.Lily, very quiet, sensible boys.
 The others are K.FinnxK.Gemma, very lively, confident pups.
 The quiet boy is Karmala Gympie and is for sale, as are K.Chilla and K.Jackson.

 Karmala Lyndy, owned by Lisha Bennett, with her litter by Karmala Clyde.
 This mating has a lot of meaning for me....Clyde was one of the first litter I bred in Queensland(Driftwood ClydexW.Spice).
 He was owned by Peter Whiteman who was killed in a mustering accident on Mt Margaret not long after Lyndy was mated.
 Peter was a highly regarded, experienced manager and was looking forward to retirement.
 A very sad loss.

 Karmala Cozzie(AkubraxPeg), 6 mths.

-Karmala Mulga(Birk) is developing into a strong, obedient dog for Ewa Jacobsson in Sweden.
+Karmala Mulga(Birk) is working well for Ewa Jacobsson in Sweden.